-The first poll question asked about the status of the GBS / Shared Services organization having a formalized role for Marketing and/or Business Development.
+The first poll question asked about the status of the GBS / Shared Services organization having a formalized role in Marketing and/or Business Development.
 While 68% of member companies have not considered the idea and 6% no longer consider a formal role to be necessary, 13% have implemented and another 13% are evaluating the idea.
-The Peercast discussion explored the reasons and benefits to having formalized Marketing and/or Business Development roles; however, for those who haven’t considered the idea, reasons included not having adequate funding for the role, being in the stabilization phase where there isn’t bandwidth or capacity to add services, and having a record of success where the requests from businesses to take on additional services is already at a high level.
+The Peercast discussion explored the reasons and benefits of having formalized Marketing and/or Business Development roles; however, for those who haven’t considered the idea, reasons included not having adequate funding for the role, being in the stabilization phase where there isn’t bandwidth or capacity to add services, and having a record of success where the requests from businesses to take on additional services is already at a high level.

 The second poll question asked about the status of the GBS / Shared Services organization having a formalized role for Communications and/or Customer Service.
-These roles, and particularly a focus on Customer Service, are more likely to be considered, with 50% of Peeriosity member companies having either implemented, approved, or evaluating the idea, with 44% who have not considered it, and 6% who no longer consider the roles to be necessary.
-Here are the detail:
+These roles, and particularly a focus on Customer Service, are more likely to be considered, with 50% of Peeriosity member companies having either implemented, approved, or evaluated the idea, with 44% who have not considered it, and 6% who no longer consider the roles to be necessary.
+Here is the detail:

 Here are some of the comments from Peeriosity members: